CinZane/Databases-SQL-for-Analysts/README.md

-# Achievement 3 Databases & SQL for Analysts Careerfoundry
+# Databases & SQL for Analysts Careerfoundry Data Immersion Course

 In this Project for the Data Analyst Immersion Course from Careerfoundry, i started to use and implement Databases & SQL.
 I have been tasked to develop a Launch Strategie as a Streaming Service for a fictive Movie Rental Company that was facing Stiff Competition from Services such as Netflix or Amazon Prime.